Walter Douglas House: The house

-The interior
+Interior

 Including the basement, there are 42 rooms in the building, which includes 12 bedrooms, 10 bathrooms, billiards room, master bedroom suite, and servants' quarters.
 From the veranda, the main entrance consists of large double doors, flanked by windows.
 The foyer leads to a drawing room (or living room) to the left and the library to the right.
 The library has glass door bookcases and a fireplace with inlaid green tiles.
 The bookcases stop several fee below the ceiling.
 Leaded glass windows and doors have iron grills.
 Beyond the drawing room is the dining room, with a large bay window.
 Between each room are pocket double-doors.
 At the back of the foyer is a large semi-circular oak staircase leading to the second floor, with large leaded windows rising to the ceiling.
 To the right of the stairs are double doors with leaded glass windows lead to a center indoor patio.
 The patio has a pergola and fountain.
 The living room has a fireplace on the north wall, with leaded windows.
 Going through the living room leads to the dining, separated by large double pocket doors.
 It is a large dining room which could accommodate several dozen guests.
 There is a large bay window with a window seat.
 The kitchen lies off of the dining room, with a dumbwaiter to the upper floors.
 Beyond the kitchen are the servants' quarters.
 The interior maple floors are clear and unmarked.

 At the top of the winding staircase on the second floor there is a large foyer, with hallways leading both to the east and west.
 There are several bedrooms off of the two hallways, some with an adjoining room, either for dressing or linen.
 Some of the bedrooms have their own fireplace.
 Down the east hallway, after passing several bedrooms, is the master bedroom suite.
 It has a private bathroom, as well as a private solarium, which was most likely a screened sleeping porch when the house was first built.
 Going down the west hallway, after several bedrooms are the classrooms, where the Douglas children were educated along with other selected children.
 These classrooms were not part of the original construction, but were added shortly after.
 There are several other bathrooms on the floor, as well as a large linen closet.
 Also on the second floor there is an apartment.
 The third floor is reached by a stairway off the foyer of the staircase leading to the ground floor.
 The billiards room is located here, with a wall of windows looking to the north.
 There is a full bathroom off of the billiards room.
 Another door off of the billiards room leads to a storage attic, which covers the remainder of the third floor, which includes a cedar closet for storing linen and clothing.